-Detention of students for disciplinary purposes is permissible.
-The superintendent and principal shall establish guidelines for detention.
-All detention shall be supervised by district personnel.
+Detention/In-school reassignment of students for disciplinary purposes is permissible.
+The superintendent and principal shall establish guidelines for detention and in-school reassignment.
+All detention and in-school reassignment shall be supervised by district personnel.
 The planning and scheduling of students to be kept after school in detention will reflect this district's philosophy of student-centered instruction and his/her individual worth.